IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

   format did not change incompatibly (new block types were added);
-  readers of pcapng files MUST treat a minor version of 2 the same way that they treat a minor version number of 0, and writers of pcapng files SHOULD NOT write a minor version number of 0.
+  readers of pcapng files MUST treat a minor version of 2 the same way that they treat a minor version number of 0, and writers of pcapng files MUST NOT write a minor version number of 0.
 Note that using a minor version number other than 0 when writing a section of a pcapng file will produce a section that most existing software will not be able to read; future versions of some of that software will be able to